-Park biologist radio-collaring a mule deer for migration research.
+Park biologist collaring and animal for research in a mule deer study.

 The more detailed records for 2015 and 2016 disclose that 85% of the permits issued during that period were for new research with the remainder issued for renewed permits.
 The average annual field season for permittees was 135 days (range of 2-351 days).
 While the average study lasted 3.9 years (range 2-101 years, with the USFS annual land inventory being the longest running study).